Andrew Weber

-Andrew Weber (born August 9, 1983) is an American soccer player who currently plays for Sporting Arizona FC.
+Andrew Weber (born August 9, 1983) is an American former soccer player.

 Career

 Youth and college

-Weber played college soccer at the University of New Mexico where he holds UNM's career records for games played (83), minutes played (7,681), goalie wins (50), saves (350), and shutouts (25).
-He also played with the Cape Cod Crusaders and the Indiana Invaders in the USL Premier Development League, and was part of the squad which won the 2003 PDL title.
+Weber played college soccer at the University of New Mexico, where he holds UNM's career records for games played (83), minutes played (7,681), goalie wins (50), saves (350), and shutouts (25).
+He also played with the Cape Cod Crusaders and the Indiana Invaders in the USL Premier Development League, and was part of the squad that won the 2003 PDL title.

 Professional

 Weber began his professional career with D.C.
-United, signing as a developmental player on June 3, 2005, after impressing during a one-week trial.
-Although he did not play a game in Major League Soccer, Weber did take part in three matchups with United's reserve team.
+United signed as a developmental player on June 3, 2005, after impressing during a one-week trial.
+Although he did not play a game in Major League Soccer, Weber took part in three matchups with United's reserve team.
 He joined Montreal Impact in the USL First Division in April 2006, and went on to make 29 appearances for the Québécois team over the next two years.
-During the 2007 season, Weber was loaned to the Impact's farm team Trois-Rivières Attak of the Canadian Soccer League.
-He made his debut for the Attak on June 3, 2007, in a match against the Portuguese Supra, which resulted in a 4–2 victory.
+Montreal re-signed Weber for the 2007 season.
+During the 2007 season, he was loaned to the Impact's farm team, Trois-Rivières Attak of the Canadian Soccer League.
+Weber made his debut for the Attak on June 3, 2007, in a match against the Portuguese Supra, which resulted in a 4–2 victory.
+In his final season with Montreal, Weber appeared in the 2008–09 CONCACAF Champions League against Atlante.

-Weber signed with San Jose Earthquakes on February 11, 2009 and made his league debut on September 27, 2009, in a 2–1 win vs D.C.
+Weber signed with the San Jose Earthquakes on February 11, 2009.
+He made his league debut on September 27 in a 2–1 victory against D.C.
 United.
-He was released by the team on June 29, 2010, but re-signed with San Jose on March 7, 2011.
-At season's end, the club declined Weber's 2012 contract option and he entered the 2011 MLS Re-Entry Draft.
-Weber was not selected in the draft and became a free agent.
+Weber was released by the team on June 29, 2010, but re-signed with San Jose on March 7, 2011.
+At the end of the season, the club declined his 2012 contract option, and Weber entered the 2011 MLS Re-Entry Draft.
+He was not selected in the draft and became a free agent.

 Weber signed with Seattle Sounders FC for the 2012 season.
-At the season's end, Seattle declined his 2013 contract option and Weber entered the 2012 MLS Re-Entry Draft.
-Weber was not selected in the draft and became a free agent.
-He joined Phoenix FC in USL Pro for the 2013 season and later re-joined the Sounders on a loan.
-Weber returned to Phoenix following the loan (having made three starts in Seattle).
+At the season's end, Seattle declined its 2013 contract option, and Weber entered the 2012 MLS Re-Entry Draft.
+He was not selected in the draft and became a free agent.
+Weber joined Phoenix FC in USL Pro for the 2013 season and later rejoined the Sounders on loan.
+He returned to Phoenix following the loan (having made three starts in Seattle).

 Weber joined the Portland Timbers ahead of the 2014 season.
+In 2017, he signed with FC Arizona of the National Premier Soccer League.